 1. Pass them out early, but reference them weekly.
 Parents will appreciate the early heads-up, but students tend to ignore things that aren’t happening within the next week.
 So, be sure to keep this information front-and-center throughout summer.

 2. Post pictures after printing.
 Post pictures of someone holding your printed-calendar online.
 This helps your picture get far more traction than a mere graphic.

 3. Follow the billboard rule.
 Keep the information on your calendar clear and concise.
 You don’t need to explain the event, just let them know what and when.
 Use other communication channels (email, stage announcements, etc.) to share the details.

 4. Give sign-up incentives.
 Don’t just give deadlines — give different deadlines.
 If a student signs up early for your event, give them an incentive.
 Let them pick their cabin-mates.
 Give them a free meal voucher.
 Reward them with first dibs on seats in the vehicles.
 Make the price go up after a certain deadline.
 Be creative!

 When you download these calendar templates for youth ministry, you will revive:

-— 8 blank 8×11 JPGs, so that you can add the text any way you’d prefer.
+— 8 blank 8×11 JPGs, so that you can add your events using a program like canva or even microsoft word

 You may also be interested in these free forms for youth ministry.